What the National Insurance rise means for you

 Impact on earners

-The hikes mean “millions of Brits will be forking out up to hundreds of pounds extra each year”, said The Mirror.
+The hikes mean “millions of Brits will be forking out up to hundreds of pounds extra each year”, said the Daily Mirror.

 According to analysis by financial services group Hargreaves Lansdown, this is how the changes will affect take-home earnings: